ofiscal/tax.co/output/vat-report.md

 ## What households look like.

 The average household has 3.37 members.
 The biggest has 22.
-The average household makes 44 purchases in a month; the minimum observed number is 1, and the maximum 358.
+The average number of purchases made by a household is 44 in a month; the minimum observed number is 1, and the maximum 358.

-The age of the oldest person in a household ranges from 0 (orphans?) to 110.
+The age of the oldest person in a household ranges from 0 (who are they?) to 110.
 Half of households contain somebody over fifty.
 A quarter of households include someone under 5 years of age, and half include someone under 14.
 More than 3/4 of households include someone who has attained at least a "media" educational degree.
 90% of households include at least one female member, and 86% at least one male.
 The minimum and maximum values for household income are little changed from their values for individuals; however the median is substantially higher -- 1.02 million as opposed to 800,000 for individuals.
 That difference seems likely to reflect the prevalence of households with one full-time earner and another part-time earner.

 ## Household spending and taxes

 Average household spending is 1.5 million pesos per month.
-As a fraction of a household's income, that spending ranges from essentially zero to literally infinite.
-The latter is because so many households have zero income.
+As a fraction of a household's income, that spending ranges from essentially zero to literally infinite, because so many households have zero income.

 The rest of this analysis will exclude households with zero income.
-It will also discuss median values, rather than averages.
-This is because while most households spend less than, say, ten times their income per month, some spend thousands of times more than their income, which skews the average.
+It will also discuss median values, rather than averages -- because while most households spend less than, say, ten times their income per month, some spend thousands of times more than their income, which skews the average.

 Over half of income-receiving households spend more than their income.

 The VAT falls more heavily on households with children, where a child is defined as a member younger than 18.
 Half of income-receiving households without children spend 0.8% of their income on the VAT; among households with children, that figure is 1.5%.
-(If we replace "children" with "students" in that analysis, we find exactly the same result.
-That is because the set of children and the set of students are close to the same set.)
+If we replace "children" with "students" in that analysis, we find (to two decimal places) exactly the same result, presumably because the set of children and the set of students are nearly the same set.

 The VAT also falls more heavily on households with an elderly member, defined as someone older than 65.